Warriors RC: Academy

 Warriors youth program operates in 5 age groups: U5 (5 and under), U8, U11, U14, U18 and form teams as tournaments and competitions are organized.
 Warriors Academy has received a grant from the Ministry of Education and Culture (Finland) in 2021 to further develop junior rugby activities.
 The WRC Academy regularly organizes camps and open trainings to promote junior rugby in Finland.

 Touch Rugby

-Warriors organize touch rugby trainings on a weekly basis.
+Warriors organize Touch rugby trainings on a weekly basis.
+Warriors Touch team regularly competes in international club tournaments, and won the inaugural Finnish Touch Championship in 2025/6 organised by Suomen Rugbyliitto.